michel1991/ocp-java-11/modulars/COMMAND.md

 The package and class names must be legal Java identifiers.
 Dashes (-) are not allowed, ruling out option D.
 This leaves options A and B as the correct answers.

+#### Which are valid modes on the jmod command?
+(Choose three.)
+*  A. create
+*  B. list
+*  C. hash
+*  D. show
+*  E. verbose
+*  F. version

+The jmod command has five possible modes: create, extract, describe, list, and hash.